bagder/uncurled/money/should-pay.md

 them.
-Their engineers only have a certain amount of time in their work days and if the company would pay me to handle my Open Source relater matters, I would do it (probably) much more effectively and spend less time on it and it would free up time from their enginereers.
+Their engineers only have a certain amount of time in their work days and if the company would pay me to handle my Open Source relater matters, I would do it (probably) much more effectively and spend less time on it and it would free up time from their engineers.
 Time they could spend on things that are *their* expertise.

 ## Dual license